Introduction: RotorHazard FPV Timer - OTA Updater and Manager

 - You can also read about history of this project later in the instructable.

-There is a good chance that in few weeks (Q1/2020) mush simpler method of flashing will be provided.
+Obsolete: There is a good chance that in few weeks (Q1/2020) much simpler method of flashing will be provided.
 Feel free to use software right now, but if you are concerned about all wiring that is required right now - some people are - you may want to wait.
 Nevertheless - method existing right now is proven to be working so you can act right now :)

 - RotorHazard race timer (already made or just components of it)